How to Reduce Your Plastic Waste

 Want to Get More People Involved?

 Organize a trash collection with friends or get a group together to share tricks on how to repair and care for the clothes you currently own.
+Share pictures on Instagram, tag @Norden_Project and you might receive a direct message with something special!
 Because ethical, sustainable fashion is also about take care of what you’ve got and when you’re tired of wearing it, keeping it in good enough shape to pass it on.